 Military Branch: Military Police

-Todd Gniotczynski is currently a Staff Sergeant in the Nevada Army National Guard.
-He enlisted in military June 1994.
-Graduated with a BA in Economics and Operations Management in May 2000 at the UW-Oshkosh.
-Mobilized several times including tours to Bosnia and Iraq.
-Worked as production manager for 7 years at Generac Power Systems.
+Todd Gniotczynski has been with the Nevada Army ROTC program since 2007.
+He has served in many roles with the program since becoming the Leadership enrollment Officer such as the Senior Military Instructor, Operations and Training Coordinator, and Human Resource Administrative assistant.
+He has retired from the Army National Guard serving over 20 years.
+Graduated with a BA in Economics and Operations Management in May 2000 at the University of Wisconsin-Oshkosh.
+Mobilized several times including tours in Bosnia and Iraq.
+Worked as production manager for 7 years at Generac Power Systems before joining the Wolf Pack staff.

 Professor of Military Science (PMS)